-Mr Z. DAVIS. was the House manager for many years at the Little Theatre on Broadway, later named the Helen Hayes.
-These are his recollections.
+Recollections of Mr Z. DAVIS, House manager for many years at the Little Theatre on Broadway, later named the Helen Hayes.

-When I started at the Little Theatre it was in a hell of a mess.
-It had been a ‘legit’ theatre then it was used for the Merv Griffin TV show and with all the lights and AC units the place was in shambles.
-And to top that off there was no money to do it right.
+When I started at the Little Theatre, it was in a hell of a mess.
+It had been a ‘legit’ theatre, but after being used for the Merv Griffin TV show and with all the lights and AC units that show called for, the place was in shambles.
+And to top that off, there was no money to do it right.
 (Ever heard that one before)